-Year 7 pupils start their studies by exploring the question ‘why do we study RE?’
+Year 7 students start their studies by exploring the question ‘why do we study RE?’ and spending time exploring and sharing their own beliefs and values.
 During the Autumn term they explore the six major religions, investigating their founders, followers, symbols and key ideas.
 They also look at the important concepts of truth, belief and faith by developing their understanding of the ‘ultimate questions’ in the world in which we live.
-To consolidate pupils’ understanding of the six major religions in the Spring and Summer terms, there is a focus on the different religions’ understanding of what ‘God’ is and their ‘rules for living’.
+To consolidate pupils’ understanding of the six major religions in the Spring and Summer terms, there is a focus on the different religions’ understanding of what ‘God’ is.

 Year 8 students focus on the practice of worship and belief in the six major religions and how this affects the lives of their followers, including studying the different rules of living for religion in the Spring term.
 Students also explore how different religious people have experienced ‘God’ and miracles.

 Students continue to build on their prior knowledge of the main religions in Britain as well as beginning to explore how more ethical and philosophical ideas facing modern society are influenced by religion.
 Themes include: morality; evil and suffering; and freewill and determinism.
 Finally, students investigate how religions are affected by prejudice and discrimination and how their teachings and beliefs help them to tackle and overcome these issues.